LBC-LNBio/KVFinder-web/INSTRUCTIONS.rst

 Source files are in **source** directory.

-To create pyKVFinder documentation as a GitHub page, run:
+To create KVFinder-web documentation as a GitHub page, run:

 .. code-block:: bash